ddev/ddev/docs/content/users/install/docker-installation.md

 * Mount the project code directory from the host into the container; the project code directory is usually somewhere in a subdirectory of your home directory.
 * Access TCP ports on the host to serve HTTP and HTTPS.
 These are ports 80 and 443 by default, but they can be changed on a per-project basis.

-We can use a single docker command to make sure that docker is set up to do what we want:
+We can use a single Docker command to make sure that Docker is set up to do what we want:

 In your *project directory* run `docker run --rm -t -p 80:80 -p 443:443 -v "//$PWD:/tmp/projdir" busybox sh -c "echo ---- Project Directory && ls /tmp/projdir"` - you should see the files in your project directory displayed.
 (On Windows, make sure you run this using git-bash.)

 If that fails (if you get an error, or you don't see the contents of your project directory and your home directory) you'll need to troubleshoot:

 * "port is already allocated": See [troubleshooting](../basics/troubleshooting.md).
-* `invalid mount config for type "bind": bind mount source path does not exist: <some path>` means the filesystem isn't successfully shared into the docker container.
+* `invalid mount config for type "bind": bind mount source path does not exist: <some path>` means the filesystem isn't successfully shared into the Docker container.
-* "The path ... is not shared and is not known to Docker": Visit docker's preferences/settings->File sharing and share the appropriate path or drive.
+* "The path ... is not shared and is not known to Docker": Visit Docker's preferences/settings->File sharing and share the appropriate path or drive.
 * `Error response from daemon: Get https://registry-1.docker.io/v2/` - Docker may not be running (restart it) or you may not have any access to the internet.
 * "403 authentication required" when trying to `ddev start`: Try `docker logout` and do it again.
 Docker authentication is *not* required for any normal DDEV action.